Best Managed WordPress Hosting 2026: 8 Providers Compared (With Real Pricing)

 - Genuinely transparent, privacy-respecting company with a real track record

-- Unlimited bandwidth even at the entry-level plan
+- Unlimited bandwidth even at entry level

 - 97-day money-back guarantee is the longest in the industry